Allow your children to grieve their pet without worrying if you’re doing it right

 • Your pet has recently passed away.

-• You don’t want to sweep what happened under the rug – but you’re not sure how to honor your pet the way they deserve.
+• You don’t want to sweep what has happened under the rug – but you’re not sure how to honor your pet and address the grief.

-• You want to do something special for the family but not sure what.
+• You want to do something special for the family and your pet, but you’re not sure what.

-• You want to create a healthier conversation around death.
+• You want to create a healthy conversation around death.

 • You believe pets are teachers and companions in our lives.